bellkelly/cattracker/README.md

 ## TODO

-[ ] Script some of the setup (copying the configuration example file and making the log directory, installing the app as a system service) .
+- [ ] Script some of the setup (copying the configuration example file and making the log directory, installing the app as a system service.
-[ ] Link to spreadsheet template.
+- [ ] Link to spreadsheet template.